Altinn/altinn-studio-docs/content/app/app-dev-course/modul6/_index.en.md

 {{% expandlarge id="validation" header="Valdiation" %}}
 ### Requirements from the muncipality

-Due to a personal vendetta among one of the employees in the muncipality of Sogndal, a user who enters the postal code `4619` as a previous residence should **NOT** be allowed to move to Sogndal.
+Due to a personal vendetta among one of the employees in the municipality of Sogndal, a user who enters the postal code `4619` as a previous residence should **NOT** be allowed to move to Sogndal.
 In this case, an error message should appear at the field in question with the following text:

 ```rich